GeorgeBelanger/dev_log_2019/README.md

     - Although I would also like to try the next-serverless setup described in this article [https://statsbot.co/blog/a-crash-course-on-serverless-side-rendering-with-reactjs-nextjs-and-aws-lambda/](https://statsbot.co/blog/a-crash-course-on-serverless-side-rendering-with-reactjs-nextjs-and-aws-lambda/)
     - I just made my first gatsby app and it's working past where it was the last time I tried it.
 The hot reloading is awesome and it's very cool it has a database built right in.
       - Gotta figure out how to do the SSR things although I think you just do build and then serve.
 It also has the blurry image suspense thing working and code splitting. v nice.

+## 1/30/19 Wednesday 4:15pm Quill
+  - The goal for today is to get a working mouse parallax on my gatsby site.
+    -  Starting by putting this react hooks mouse parallax into my site [https://codesandbox.io/embed/r5x34869vq](https://codesandbox.io/embed/r5x34869vq)
+      - Tried to npm install react "next" and it threw an error about eperm renaming, but ran it again and it worked fine.
+        - Now I get an error that I originally got when I tried gatsby when I run `gatsby develop` - ` 21:11  error  Cannot query field "childImageSharp" on type "File"  graphql/template-strings`
+        - Decided to run `npm i --global gatsby-image@next` which gave me image 2.0.0 while everyone on the forum talking about 2.0.7 being the issue and 2.0.5 being the fix.
+        - And `npm i --global gatsby-source-filesystem@next` and then deleting node_modules before running `npm install`
+          - After all these still getting the eperm issue.
+I didn't delete cache so I will do that now.
+I did it by manually deleting .cache folder but I didnt run `npm cache clean --force`
+          -- Deleting the `/.cache` folder worked.
+        - Getting the `TypeError: Object(...) is not a function` error that is supposedly hooks fault.
+Trying deleting node_modules and installing
+         `"react": "16.7.0-alpha.2", "react-dom": "16.7.0-alpha.2",` in `package.json`
+         -- This worked.
+I am surprised actually.
+    - The mouse parallax works at 16.7.0-alpha.2 and is pushed onto github.